duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

+Request evaluation of a target identity's distance.

+This function allows the caller to request an evaluation of a specific target identity's distance.
-Request target identity to be evaluated only possible for unvalidated identity
+This action is only permitted for unvalidated identities.

 #### update_evaluation - 1